 Isabella Fogg in the Civil War

 This excerpt (used with permission) from Ken Ross’ book, Washington County Maine in the Civil War, 1861-66, details the life of Isabella Fogg.
 Ross recounts Fogg as among the most notable figures he had the pleasure of writing about for the project.
-To read more of the book, which features numerous photographs and a detailed appendix, purchase a copy online from CreateSpace or Amazon, or contact us to pick one up in person.
+To read more of the book, which features numerous photographs and a detailed appendix, purchase a copy online from Amazon, or contact us to pick one up in person.
 All proceeds from sales are donated to the Society.

 foggOne of the most outstanding women volunteers, Isabella Morrison Fogg (1823-73) had been born in Scotch Ridge near St. Stephen, New Brunswick.
 Before age 14 she married William Fogg and moved to his home town of Calais.
 After he died she supported herself and her son Hugh by tailoring.
 When Hugh joined Capt.
 Joel Haycock’s Co D 6th Maine in the spring of 1861, Isabella gathered supplies and in fall 1861 accompanied a Maine regiment to Maryland to help out in hospitals.
 At Annapolis she volunteered for a Spotted Fever ward, one of the most risky assignments.
 In spring 1862 Isabella visited the Washington office of the U.S. Sanitary Commission and asked to help the swelling numbers of wounded.
 Throughout the month of May she tended the wounded and sick on the hospital ship USS Elm City on the York and James Rivers.
 Impressed by her work, a military surgeon invited her to serve at the front.
 From May 1862 to November 1864 she nursed at sites including Gaines’ Mill, Antietam, and Gettysburg.